juand-r/naacl-2019-notes/README.md

 ---

-##### :boom: Answer-based Adversarial Training for Generating Clarification Questions.
-Sudha Rao and Hal Daumé III
+##### :boom: Answer-based Adversarial Training for Generating Clarification Questions

 Clarification Questions are context aware questions that ask for missing Information.
 For example: